 In addition to the physical symptoms, low indoor humidity can cause expensive things in your home to dry out and become damaged, such as wood floors, furniture, or musical instruments.
 That’s why you need a solution that will provide your home with an adequate amount of humidity without the danger of flooding and mold damage.
 The solution is a whole-home dehumidifier installed inside of your HVAC system.

 By keeping your indoor humidity levels in check, you can protect your health and your home.
 Call Great Lakes Heating & Air Conditioning now at (574) 498-7556 to ask about whole-house humidifier installation in South Bend and the surrounding areas.

 The Many Benefits of Whole-House Humidifiers

-Great Lakes Heating & Air Conditioning can install a whole-house humidifier in your existing heating and cooling system regardless of the type or size, bringing you improved indoor air quality, better health, and protection of your valuable assets.
+Great Lakes Heating & Air Conditioning can install a whole-house humidifier in your existing heating and cooling system, bringing you improved indoor air quality, better health, and protection of your valuable items.

 In addition, a humidifier will protect you from:

-- Fires caused by dried wood and fabric
+- Fire risk from dry wood and fabric

 - Damaged wood floors and furniture